kaisenlinux/manpages-dev/category/README.md

 # Kaisen Linux | Manpages

-This documentation contains 464 manual pages for applications from **kaisen-menu**.
+This documentation contains 525 manual pages for applications from **kaisen-menu**.

 ![kaisen-menu](assets/kaisen_menu.png)

-You can switch to sorted `A-Z manpages` documentation by clicking on the drodpown in the upper-left navbar.
+You can switch to sorted **A-Z manpages** documentation by clicking on the drodpown in the upper-left navbar.

 ## Other Links